The Probate Process in California

 Unless a Will provides otherwise, if a beneficiary survives the decedent but then dies later, the deceased beneficiary’s share of the estate typically becomes part of the deceased beneficiary’s estate.
 For example, if a daughter were to inherit $200,000 from her father, that $200,000 transfers to her at the father’s death.
 However, if the daughter dies before distribution of the father’s estate, the $200,000 would then pass to the daughter’s beneficiaries or heirs-in-law, depending on whether she had a Will.

-Prior to January 1, 2020, if the decedent owned property in California not exceeding $150,000 in value, the heirs or beneficiaries may file a simplified procedure with the Superior Court asking for an order to determine their right to take the property without probate administration.
-Now, as of January 1, 2020, the amount is $166,250.
-If the estate of a decedent is over the monetary threshold (either $150,000 or $166,250) it will likely require a formal probate procedure.
+If the estate of a decedent in total is over $166,250 it will likely require a formal probate procedure.
 In that event, the court appointed personal representative of the estate must adhere to specific rules including rules applicable to a predeceased beneficiary’s inheritance.

 If you wish to gain more information on California probate, including Orange County, California probate, or if you need the general assistance of a California probate lawyer, please contact me for a free consultation.
 You can reach me by phone at (949) 243-0406, by email at [email protected] or through my online contact form.